Time Lord: Characteristics

 The Time Lords live on a planet known as Gallifrey, a yellow-orange planet.
 A large city called the Capitol resides on the planet, where a large number of Time Lords live.
 All Time Lords are part of the species known as Gallifreyans, but not every Gallifreyan is a Time Lord, though many involved with the show have interchangeably referenced the Time Lords being either a race or a species.
-Time Lord society is largely present within the Capitol, also called the Citadel, with the land outside of the cities being a wasteland.
-The Citadel contains a location known as the Academy, where young Gallifreyans are raised as Time Lords.
-Those who drop out of Time Lord society live outside of the Citadel, and are dubbed "outsiders", while those who become Time Lords tend to be from "ruling houses", which are implied to be at the top Gallifreyan society.
+Time Lord society is largely present within the Capitol, also called the Citadel, with the land outside of the city being a desolate wasteland.
+The Capitol contains the Academy, where young Gallifreyans are raised as Time Lords.
+Those who drop out of Time Lord society live outside of the Capitol, and are dubbed "outsiders", while those who become Time Lords tend to be from "ruling houses", which are implied to be at the top Gallifreyan society.
 Gallifrey is protected by an impenetrable barrier, which prevents most forms of attack.

 The Fourth Doctor regenerates into the Fifth Doctor (from Logopolis, 1981).

 The term "Time Lord" tends to refer to a male Time Lord, while "Time Lady" is used to refer to a female Time Lord; despite this, the term Time Lord has also often been used as an overarching term to refer to both sexes of Time Lord.
 Time Lords and human beings look alike, but differ in that they have several physiological differences, with Time Lords having two hearts.
-Time Lords, upon death, have the ability to "regenerate", during which they are healed from their mortal injuries, but have their physical appearances and minds changed in the process.
-Time Lords are capable of regenerating twelve times, making for a total of thirteen lives in one Time Lord's life.
-Another process that exists, introduced in 2023 episode "The Giggle", is known as bi-generation, in which the Time Lord splits into two copies of the same person when regenerating.
+Time Lords, usually upon severe injury or impending death, have the ability to "regenerate", during which they are healed from their mortal injuries but have their physical appearances and personalities changed in the process (though their memories remain intact).
+Time Lords are normally capable of regenerating twelve times, making for a total of thirteen lives in one Time Lord's life.
+However, this limit has been circumvented in numerous instances, such as with the Doctor and also with their arch-enemy The Master, both of whom have lived well beyond their standard twelve regenerations.
+Another process that exists, introduced in 2023 episode "The Giggle", is known as bi-generation, in which the Time Lord splits into two distinct bodies when regenerating (the current incarnation remains while a new body also emerges), though both are the same Time Lord.
 Time Lords also have some level of psychic powers, as well as the power of hypnosis and a "respiratory bypass system" which allows them to avoid being strangled.
 Time Lords are also capable of disguising themselves as humans using a device called a Chameleon Arch.